Xeroday/Spotify-Ad-Blocker/README.md

 1. Start Spotify
 2. Start SpotifyMuter, it will be minimized to tray.
-3. Hear music with Spotify and ads will be muted.
+3. Listen to music with Spotify and ads will be muted.

 To close SpotifyMuter double click the trayicon.